atuinsh/atuin/README.md

   Through the fathomless deeps of space swims the star turtle Great A’Tuin, bearing on its back the four giant elephants who carry on their shoulders the mass of the Discworld.
  </blockquote>

-`atuin` manages and synchronizes your shell history!
-Instead of storing everything in a text file (such as ~/.history), `atuin` uses a sqlite database.
+A'tuin manages and synchronizes your shell history!
+Instead of storing everything in a text file (such as ~/.history), A'tuin uses a sqlite database.
-This lets us do all kinds of analysis on it!
+While being a little more complex, this allows for more functionality.

-As well as the expected command, this stores
+As well as the expected command, A'tuin stores

 - duration
 - exit code